arnoldkhamisi/Portifolio/README.md

-# 🌟 Khamisi Arnold's Personal Portfolio
+ them# 🌟 Khamisi Arnold's Personal Portfolio

 Welcome to the repository for my professional online portfolio!